Entrepreneur Elevator Pitch Season 5 Episode 7: 'Where Is the CEO, the Co-Founders? Are They at Bingo?'

 "Are you even authorized to be able to cut a deal?" asks investor Peter Goldberg.

 "Yes, I am," she answers.
 But can she actually make one with our judges.

 The next pitch goes even bigger, as the leaders of a cannabis supplement company ask for a whopping $15 million in exchange for 30 percent of their business.
 For an investment of that size, the pitch needs to be almost flawless, but the judges note two major missteps.

 "They didn't talk about revenue," says Randy Garn.

-"So you can assume none," answers Ross O'Brien.
+"So you can assume none," answers Ross O'Brien, author of Cannabis Capital (Entrepreneur Press, 2020).
 "If you have revenues, you're going to tell me you have revenues, because that's the most important thing."

 Second?
 "Their attitude just didn't present well to me," says Elizabeth Sarquis.
 "It wasn't very authentic."

 Will anyone give them a second chance inside the boardroom?
 Watch the full video to find out and see more pitches.